by Kathy Koch

 - What was surprising today?
 Disappointing?
 Interesting?
 Boring?
 Easy?
 Difficult?

 - What or who encouraged you today?
 Who did you encourage today?

 - What have you been thinking a lot about lately?

 Chanel’s son, Joey, has an entrepreneurial spirit.
 When he wanted summer spending money, he asked his mom to help him find ideas on Pinterest.
 After looking over the site, they headed to a craft store for further inspiration.
 As they walked the aisles, Joey talked about what was going on at school and youth group.
 He answered Chanel’s follow-up questions without getting irritated.
 And they found two projects for Joey to invest in.

 Boys, especially, talk more when they’re doing something with you, which makes vulnerability more likely.
 Talking while you’re busy works because teens can avoid your eyes.
 They tell me they don’t like looking into your eyes if they need to share something that may hurt or concern you.
 This is also why talking at bedtime in a darkened room or while you’re driving works well.

 A game atmosphere can also encourage good give-and-take because everyone can relax.
-Play shoot hoops, play board games and put together jigsaw puzzles.
+Play basketball, play board games and put together jigsaw puzzles.
 The quicker pace and randomness help everyone be less guarded and more spontaneous.
 Teens tell me they don’t feel as picked on when a parent uses “games” like these:

 - Roll a die.
 Whatever number you roll is how many things you have to share about your day.
 For instance, if you roll a 5, you must share five things.
 If your son rolls a 1, he shares one thing.